gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 Memory appears not as static storage, but as transformed organizational persistence: prior coherence remains causally active in downgraded form and can later re-shape present dynamics.

-By Cycles 41–43, this becomes sharper: memory-bearing organization does not merely persist or disappear.
-It can persist, thin, and continue constraining the field while losing holding strength.
+Cycles 41–44 refine this further.
+Memory does not remain equally active at all times.
+It can persist at different functional levels:
+- as active lower-order organization
+- as weakening lower-order organization
+- as weak transformed background constraint

-These results suggest a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.
+This suggests a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.

 ---